Picture by Charles Corbett

 Richards Bay consists of a Dry Bulk Terminal, a Multi Purpose Terminal and the privately operated Coal Terminal.
 Other private operators within the port include several wood chip export terminals and a bulk liquid terminal.

-The terminal has undergone an upgrade and has increased its capacity to 91 million tonnes annually.
-Ships are handled at six berths (301-306) each 350m in length with a -19m water depth alongside and a permissible draught of 17.5m.
+The terminal has undergone an upgrade and annual capacity has increased to 91 million tonnes.
+Ships at the terminal are handled at six berths (301-306) each 350m in length with a -19m water depth alongside and a permissible draught of 17.5m.
 The adjacent 209 chemical berth is 300m long and has a depth alongside of -14m with a permissible draught of 12.5m.